Arcaea-Infinity/OpenArcaeaArts/README.md

 # OpenArcaeaArts

-Self made in-game GFX or SFX for any third party use without worry about Lowiro's ToS.
+Self made in-game GFX or SFX for anyone use without worry about Lowiro's ToS.

 You can use it in:
  - Your frontend (including and not limited to websites, applications, forms)
  - Your bots (e.g. score layout design)
- - Arcaea simulators, or chart view
+ - Arcaea simulators, or chart viewer
  - A copy of Arcaea
- - Any project
+ - Any project without commercial

 # Showcase
   |      |      |      |      |      |